orbiting/republik-frontend/README.md

 ```
 cd ../styleguide
-npm i
+yarn
 # run dev before linking
-npm run dev
+yarn dev
-npm link
+yarn link

 cd ../republik-frontend
-npm i
+yarn
 # deeply link styleguide and some peers
 # and add a tmp preinstall script to unlink
-npm run sg:link
+yarn sg:link

 # do your work

-# simply run npm install to unlink
+# simply run yarn to unlink
 # rm the links and the tmp preinstall script
-# reinstall stuff via npm
+# reinstall stuff via yarn
-npm i
+yarn
 ```

 _Why? `glamor`, `react` and `react-dom` use singletons.
-And `peerDependencies` are not flattened when `npm link`ed—two versions with their own singletons end up running.
+And `peerDependencies` are not flattened when `yarn link`ed—two versions with their own singletons end up running.
 While linked this way those packages are linked to the styleguide node_modules folder._

 ### Curtain